Skip to content

 Initiate the Downward Movement with the Hips

 The movement is initiated with the hips.
-This automatically bends the hips and shifts the body weight to the middle to rear area of the soles.
+This automatically bends the hips and shifts the body weight to the middle to rear area of the soles of the feet.
 Only then should you slowly lower the upper body, with the buttocks pushed back.

 How Far Should I Go Down?